-Monitor whiteflies — use sticky traps, thin out dense branches for air circulation, and use earth worm castings to discourage them.
-Using a reflective mulch or strips of foil will help repel them.
+Monitor whiteflies — use sticky traps, thin out dense branches for air circulation, and apply earth worm castings as a mulch arround susseptible plants to discourage them.
+Using a reflective mulch or a Nu Vue Plant Halo will repel them.

 Utilize gopher baskets and cages to keep valuable plants safe.
 Repel moles and gophers with Bonide MoleMax.
 Remember, trapping is the permanent solution to gophers.

 Set yellow jacket traps at the perimeter of yard (not near eating areas) to discourage yellow jackets from visiting.

 This month in the Bay Area Garden – Monthly Calendar